Meeting of Nonprofit Board of Directors

 1.Remember who is the boss

 It is important to remember all staff (including the Executive Director) are not voting members of the Board.
-The Executive Director should be a non-voting member, and the staff are there as advisors.
+Both the Executive Director and staff should be used as Board advisors.

 The Executive Director is the only employee of the Board of Directors and the rest of the staff works for the Executive Director.

-It is, therefore, very important to continually set expectations about channels of communication between the board and the staff.
+Because of the different roles it is very important to continually set expectations about channels of communication between Board and the staff.

 2. Staff should assist the Board in their governance role.